patforna/ambient-api/README.md

-# Welcome to ambient
+# Getting Started

 ## Workstation Setup

-Here's what you need on your workstation:
+Here's what you need on your workstation to work on both the api and the iOS app:

 * XCode and Command Line Tools
 * [Java 7 JDK](http://download.oracle.com/otn-pub/java/jdk/7u11-b21/jdk-7u11-macosx-x64.dmg)